tagazok/my-workshops/custom-vision/tutorial.md

   Return the response to the frontend.
 </div>

-Use one of the images in the `testing-images` folder to test you code.
+Use one of the images in the `testing-images` folder to test your code.
 You should see the prediction like in the screenshot below.

 ![Enter GitHub information when creating SWA](media/result-frontend.png)